phoenixframework/phoenix/guides/mix_tasks.md

 Phoenix also offers the ability to generate all the code to stand up a complete JSON resource — Ecto migration, Ecto schema, controller with all the necessary actions and view.
 This command will not create any template for the app.

-The `mix phx.gen.json` task takes the following arguments: the module name of the context, the module name of the schema, the resource name, and a list of column_name:type attributes.
+The `mix phx.gen.json` task takes the following arguments: the module name of the context, the module name of the schema, the resource name, and a list of `name:type:options` attributes.
 The module name we pass in must conform to the Elixir rules of module naming, following proper capitalization.

 ```console
 $ mix phx.gen.json Blog Post posts title:string content:string